mvcodeclub/delayed_action/README.md

 # Delayed Action

+Delayed Action is a DRY way to add queuing to your controller.
+Many requests (reports, admin request) take longer than a typical HTTP timeout, and it is quite tedious to have to queue things up.
+The code looks identical to a normal page request, the only difference is that it's expected to take a longer time to execute.
+It should be easy to switch between a queued request and a normal synchronous HTTP request.

+Some Scenarios:
-If you are receiving lots of timeouts in your application because your sql queries run longer than your timeout settings, this is the gem for you.
+* You are receiving lots of timeouts in your application because your  queries run longer than your timeout settings, this is the gem for you.

-A common scenario is running your app on Heroku, you may receive RackTimeout or Heroku H13 errors.
+* A common scenario is running your app on Heroku, you may receive RackTimeout or Heroku H13 errors.
+* You often send these requests via email to users, even though it's awkward and non-standard.
+Users are generally fine to wait 30 seconds or even a few minutes, and it's easier to just keep the tab open in your browser than to have to check your email.

 Most existing solutions encourage you to package up your request as an ActiveJob or similar, and then do a bunch of boilerplate work to unwrap things and show your request.

-Rather than tediously rewriting your controller method as a background job, just add this one statement and it will get packaged up as a background job and will run when it's completed.
+Rather than tediously rewriting your controller method as a background job, just add this gem and one statement and it will get packaged up as a background job and will run when it's completed.

-This could also be helpful as a way of throttling requests to your server.
-For example, if you have a query that is very db intensive, you can quickly turn on or off delayed_action on those requests.
-You could also send them to different queues based on priority of work etc.

 ## Prerequisites
  * Rails 4